 7 Things a Son Needs from His Father

+There’s nothing like the father-son relationship.
 As a boy grows up, there will be many people who influence him and his development into adulthood.
-As a father, you want to be the main influence in this area.
-You are, and should be, his most important role model.
-Below are 7 things to help you be the best role model you can be in your son’s life.
-Don’t forget to check out the 7 Things a Daughter Needs from Her Dad too!
+As a father, you are, and should be, his most important role model.
+He needs you.
+Tomorrow we’ll cover the 7 things a daughter needs from her dad.
+However, today here are 7 things a son needs from his father.

 1. He needs you to love his mother.